hpc/mpifileutils/doc/rst/dsync.1.rst

 .. option:: -N, --no-delete

-   Do not delete files from destination.
+   Do not delete extraneous files from destination.

 .. option:: -v, --verbose